ErwanBarbedor/PlumeScript/doc/reference.md

 ```

 **Implementation Details:**
-*   **Compilation-time Directive:** `use` is not a macro but a compiler directive.
+*   **Compilation-time Directive:** `use` is a compiler directive, not a function.
 It is executed during the compilation phase to resolve symbols.
 Consequently, `path` must be a literal string; it **cannot** be a dynamic expression evaluated at runtime.
+*   **Namespace Impact:** Because `use` injects all keys from the target module into the local namespace, it can lead to "namespace pollution."
+It should be used sparingly.
 *   **Scope:** All keys from the table returned by the file at `path` are made available in the current file as if they were declared locally.

 ```plume